tobykurien/baasbox_admin/README.md

-# Baasbox admin web component
+# BaasBox admin web component

-A web application that uses the ```data-table``` HTML 5 web component that can be used to create admin tools for Baasbox documents.
+A web application that uses the ```data-table``` HTML 5 web component that can be used to create admin tools for BaasBox documents.
 The web application can be hosted, or executed locally (unhosted) by simply opening the ```public/index.html``` file.
 This project is based off the [Web App Skeleton project][webapp_skeleton] (see that project for more details on the technologies used).

 ![Screenshot](screenshot.png)

 # Features

-- Add, edit, delete documents on a Baasbox server
+- Add, edit, delete documents on a BaasBox server
 - Paging and searching for documents
 - Upload images to documents
 - Upload GPS co-ordinates using Open Street Map markers